-One of the biggest post requests that we’ve had, and something that is covered in the book (which is currently in it’s second edition and being set up as a self published book, which will be available at $2.99 on Smashwords/KDP in November), is about medication.
-So I thought I’d answer a couple of questions and see whether some of it can be discussed in a calm way – the reason, so far, we’ve avoided this conversation is because we’ve felt and saw outrage in the community.
+One of the biggest post requests that we’ve had, and something that is covered in the book (which is currently in its second edition and being set up as a self-published book, which will be available at $2.99 on Smashwords/KDP in November), is about medication.
+So I thought I’d answer a couple of questions and see whether some of it can be discussed in a calm way – the reason, so far, we’ve avoided this conversation is because we’ve felt and seen outrage in the community.

 So, before I start, I thought I’d say one thing.

 YOU CANNOT CHOOSE to take meds based on one blog post.
 YOU MUST RESEARCH!

 After ten years of being med free, last year, I had a horrible time when we moved.
 Between moving and my university career (which got put back a year after struggling through all of it) I broke and spent four weeks incredibly depressed – I was put onto medication that made me very manic once it took effect, and then, finally, they decided that I have both a personality disorder (which explained why in part I hated myself as much as I did) and that I’m also bipolar.
 So I was prescribed Seroquel (Quetiapine).
 I was also given antidepressants, which I came off of when they interacted with my migraine meds.